mythril-forge/vanilla-spells/spells/level-2/maximilians-earthen-grasp.md

 As an action, you can cause the hand to crush the **restrained** target, which must make a Strength Saving Throw.
 The target takes `2d6` bludgeoning damage on a failed save, or half as much damage on a successful one.

-To break out, the **restrained** target can use its action to make a Strength check against your Spell Save DC.
+To break out, the **restrained** target can use its action to make a Strength Check against your Spell Save DC.
 On a success, the target escapes and is no longer **restrained** by the hand.

 As an action, you can cause the hand to reach for a different creature or to move to a different unoccupied space within range.